threft/threft.github.io/design-and-project.md

 ## Design
 ### Parser & Generator
 Parser and generators are seperated.
 The parser checks and parses input files (.thrift, .threft) to the Threft Interface Definition Model (TIDM).
 The TIDM is then handed to a generator in the form of tidm-json.
 The generator creates code.
-This means that the generator doesn't have to be written in Go and thus a python generator can be written in python and a java generator can be written in java, etc.
+This means that the generator doesn't have to be written in Go and thus a python generator can be written in python and a java generator can be written in java, etc. This also means that you only need to install the generators that you use.

 <br/>